rbeccapotter/VPD_CBS-TRK-Vaccine_Preventable_Disease_Case_Based_Surveillance/docs/vpd_cbs_tracker_design.md

 One major benefit of a decentralized reporting system is timeliness of data amd availability of data in the electronic system for outbreak investigation and response.
 For example, facilities can report suspected cases into the DHIS2 VPD program in near real-time, enhancing the early warning function of the system.
 When lab results are available, the data can be added to the case record and indicators and outbreak alert thresholds configured into the system will be updated automatically.

 **Dashboards & Analytical Outputs**
-Anumber of outputs have been created and are described in more detail in the _**Dashboard Design Summary**_ section of this document.
+A number of outputs have been created and are described in more detail in the _**Dashboard Design Summary**_ section of this document.

-### Intended users

 ## Program Structure